-DCRS has a dedicated team of coordinators and caseworkers, over 33 volunteers, and a Board of Trustees, who ensure that asylum seekers can seek sanctuary in Plymouth whilst the UK government decides on their claim.
+DCRS has a dedicated team of co-ordinators, caseworkers, over 45 volunteers, and a Board of Trustees, who ensure that asylum seekers can seek sanctuary in Plymouth whilst the UK government decides on their claim.

-Our aim is to promote independence, prevent destitution and encourage integration of our service users into the local community.
+Our aim is to promote independence, prevent destitution and encourage integration.

 Our caseworkers are regulated by the Office of the Immigration Services Commissioner (OISC) and are qualified to provide Level 1 immigration advice.

 If you require our services please feel free to call us.
-Or drop into our Plymouth Hub.
+Or drop in.

 This place is important to people, especially when they first arrive.